amishra-stats/nbfar/CONTRIBUTING.md

 1.  __Motivation__.
 Your pull request should clearly and concisely motivate the need for change.
 Please describe the problem your PR addresses and show how your pull request solves it as concisely as possible.

-Also, include this motivation in `NEWS` so that when a new release of `latentcor` comes out it's easy for users to see what has changed.
+Also, include this motivation in `NEWS` so that when a new release of `nbfar` comes out it's easy for users to see what has changed.
 Add your item at the top of the file and use markdown for formatting.
 The news item should end with `(@yourGithubUsername, #the_issue_number)`.